 Assessing the quality of bone is an integral part of our investigations at the University Spine Center.
 Spinal bone quality is of key importance for stability.
 Fractures – due to osteoporosis – are serious events that cause pain and changes in the statics of the spine.
 Bone quality is assessed with bone densitometry (DEXA).

 Investigation of the spine after an operation is often particularly challenging.
 Implants cause artefacts in CT and MRI scans.
 Research in the radiology department of the University Spine Center has made a significant contribution to reducing these artefacts and to improving the quality and informative value of the investigations.
 We use protocols adjusted specifically to the postoperative situation.

-The radiology team led by PD Dr. med.
+The radiology team led by Prof. Dr. med.
 Reto Sutter carries out diagnostic imaging of the musculoskeletal system using a whole range of state-of-the-art X-ray, fluoroscopy, ultrasound, CT, and MRI equipment.
 The team focusses entirely on the musculoskeletal system, making it uniquely experienced in this field in Switzerland.
 The radiology services are directly available for all our patients and for referrals from other doctors and hospitals.